mikemazzetti/JOURNAI/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Create a `.env` file in the root directory and add AI model API key (only chatGPT functionality ATM):
 ```
 OPENAI_API_KEY=your_api_key_here
 ```

 4. Start the development servers:

-In one terminal (for the backend):
+In one terminal (for the back-end):
 ```bash
 npm run server
 ```

-In another terminal (for the frontend):
+In another terminal (for the front-end):
 ```bash
 npm run dev
 ```

-5. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal)
+5. Open your browser and navigate to `http://localhost:5173` (or port shown in terminal if different.)

-## Development
+## Running/Testing

 - `npm run dev` - Start the frontend development server
 - `npm run server` - Start the backend server
 - `npm run build` - Build for production
-- `npm run preview` - Preview production build

 ## License

-MIT
+MIT LICENSE